Diseases from animals

 Australian Bat Lyssavirus (ABL) is closely related to the rabies virus.
 Only vaccinated people who have been trained in the care of bats should handle them.
 Read the Australian bat lyssavirus and handling bats fact sheet (PDF, 286 KB) or watch the video on safe bat handling.

 Hendra virus is a sporadic disease of horses and humans that can cause very serious illness.
-The natural hosts of Hendra virus areflying foxes which can pass the virus onto horses.
-Human infection results from close contact with infected horses and their blood, bodyfluids and tissues.
+The natural hosts of Hendra virus are flying foxes which can pass on to horses.
+Human infection results from close contact with infected horses and their blood, body fluids and tissues.

-Prevention of Hendra virus requires stringent biosecurity, workplace health and safety and infection risk control measures.
+Hendra virus prevention requires stringent biosecurity, work health and safety and infection risk control measures.
 Watch the video on personal protective equipment for equine veterinarians.